 Total Time:45 minutes

-A tasty chili made with ground bison, a flavorful and lower fat alternative to ground beef.
+A tasty chili made with ground bison, a flavorful alternative to ground beef.

 - 1 pound ground bison (optional: substitute grass-fed beef or vegetarian crumbles)

 - 1 yellow onion, diced (about 2 cups)

 - 1 green bell pepper, seeded and diced